webfactory/symfony-application-tests/README.md

 # Symfony Application Tests #

-Generic function tests that can be applied to any Symfony application.
+Generic functional tests that can be applied to any Symfony application.

 ## Usage ##